What are the best woods to build with?

 The strongest wood in the world is a term that is thrown around a lot.
 There are many different types of woods that make up the list, but there are 10 woods that stand out as being among the strongest.

 The strength of wood fibers is the same across all tree species, and the strength of the wood itself is determined by the amount of fibers packed into a particular area.
 As a result, a wood’s density is directly related to its hardness and strength.
 As a result, knowing the relative density of wood may give you a good estimate of its strength and hardness.
 It’s also feasible to compare it to other woods to see how strong it is.
 Hardness is a helpful metric for determining whether or not a wood is appropriate for flooring.
 When constructing a construction, it is useful to inquire as to whether the wood is sufficiently hard.
 Frequently, especially on flooring, the finish is scratched, even though the wood beneath is in good condition.
 Most hardwoods are durable enough for a wide range of residual uses.
-This list, on the other hand, will be useful if you require the toughest timber available.
+This list, on the other hand, will be useful if you require the toughest timber available and wood finish aluminum is a timber look appearance on aluminum surface, it looks like wood, but no maintenance.
 Here are the ten most durable woods for construction:

 Even though it is not the strongest wood, oak is a cost-effective option.
 It is readily accessible in the United States and is therefore utilized to construct houses.
 The tree comes in a variety of colors, ranging from light brown to crimson, according to Hunker.com.
 Oak is available in a variety of prominent grains, which many people find attractive.
 As a result, it’s excellent for manufacturing furniture.
 This hardwood has the benefit of being simple to maintain.
 It’s also simple to clean.
 Because the particles do not adhere to the surface, the dirt is simple to remove.
 Furthermore, the oak surface does not adhere to the surface.
 Hardwood’s final surface does not collect allergies or grime, making it an excellent option for allergy sufferers.
 Hardwood also has the advantage of being long-lasting.
 When opposed to structural or armored flooring, which is readily destroyed, it does not flex easily.